Garcia Roofing is a Kansas City Roofing Company. We provide high quality, professional, reliable and honest roofing replacement service.

 WARNING!!!!!!
 Never ever under any circumstances give the contractor a deposit or any money whatsoever before the job is completed.
 If he is a reputable contractor, he should have credit to be able to purchase the materials up front.
 Only after the job has been completed to your satisfaction, is it proper for you to pay him the amount agreed upon in the contract.
 Make sure that you make this perfectly clear to the contractor before you waste your time from the very first conversation.

-Garcia Roofing Owner
+David Garcia Owner